method5/method5.github.io/roadmap.md

 Possible Future Changes:
 ------------------------

+* **2017-01** _Scripts._  Add useful scripts.
+I've already got about 10 of them but they need to be cleaned up before they are released to the public.
 * **2017** _v9: Run shell scripts._  I've been using an internal solution for this, but it needs to be re-designed to work in other environments.
 * **2017** _v10: Run as SYS and run as SQL\*Plus._  These aren't particularly useful but may be necessary to convince some old-school DBAs.
 * **2017** _v11: Offline shell script running with scheduler agents._  This optional feature would add a lot of complexity.
 But it would allow Method5 to automate boring tasks like installations and patching.
 This would make it a more direct competitor to products like Salt and Ansible.